MehdiMahmud79/Timed-Quiz/README.md

 + This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
 + It is responsive user interface that adapts to multiple screen sizes.

-The password can include; Lower case letters, Upper case letters, Numbers and Special characters.
 ```